The Invisible Hook: Summary

 The book also explores other elements that made piracy successful.
 The Jolly Roger flag was not flown by coincidence, but instead was used as an element of branding.
-It was a substantial element to the success of their “business” – pirates capitalised on this operation.
-The flag amongst other elements were used to build pirate reputation.
-Their notoriety for barbarity created a fearsome “brand name” which would ensure their success was maximised.
+It was a substantial element to the success of their "business" – pirates capitalised on this operation.
+The flag among other elements were used to build pirate reputation.
+Their notoriety for barbarity created a fearsome "brand name" which would ensure their success was maximised.
 Torture also deterred authoritative figures from interfering.

 The book ends with the use of management methods and the contemporary lessons which can be learnt from 17th and 18th century pirates.
-These “pioneers of democracy” had more to offer than just insanity and bloodshed.
+These "pioneers of democracy" had more to offer than just insanity and bloodshed.

 Throughout the book, Leeson claims that pirate actions had economic reasoning, both for mutual benefit as well as the success of their society.
-Pirates’ actions were also just “common sense” and had an incentive to create rules to make “society get along.”
+Pirates’ actions were also just "common sense" and had an incentive to create rules to make “society get along.”